tencent cloud

 Step Three: Generate Output

-After setting the Live Video Caster (LVC), you can turn on output.
+After configuring the Live Video Caster (LVC), you can start PGM output.
 LVC also supports recording and relay, enriching downstream live broadcast systems.

 Prerequisites